Start Free Trial Book a Demo

 3. “I wouldn’t ask my people to do anything that I wouldn’t do.”

-If you want to scale your business and make it into a process-oriented organization, you need to come out of the above thought process.
 Any complicated tasks need to be split into smaller tasks so it can be performed by anyone without knowing too many dependant systems.
-The tasks that might look small 10-15 minutes will all quickly add up and eat your day.
-Example: a real cost of a 15 minutes task will be over 45 mins, time allocation on both sides of the task, and the cost of context switching.
-Soon you’ll be bombarded with too many such 10-15 minutes tasks.
+The tasks that might look small in 10-15 minutes will all quickly add up and eat your day.

 It’s always better to create the SOP, train, and empower your team and then to step back.

-SOPs first identify and summarize a task, describe its purpose, and specify when and by whom it is to be performed while simultaneously defining uncommon or specialized terms and addressing potential concerns (e.g., necessary equipment, health, and safety, etc.).
-They then describe the sequential procedures to be followed, often utilizing activity checklists and graphic illustrations (e.g., charts, tables, photographs, diagrams, etc.) to help ensure that the procedures are being performed accurately and in order.
-Also Read: 10 Top Standard Operating Procedure Software (SOP) for 2023
+SOPs first identify and summarize a task, describe its purpose, and specify when and by whom it is to be performed while simultaneously defining uncommon or specialized terms and addressing potential concerns (e.g., necessary equipment, health, safety, etc.).

-Bring SOPs as Organisation culture
+Bring SOPs as Organisational culture

 • SOP – Leave approval process